khudgins/documentation/agent/linux/scaleCheck.rst

 INVOCATION
 ~~~~~~~~~~

-This script is called periodically by enStratus in servers within a tier set to use Custom scaling rules.
+This script is called periodically by Enstratius in servers within a tier set to use Custom scaling rules.

 DEPENDENCIES